JovianHQ/jovian-py/docs/TermsOfService.md

 Further, in the process You agree that we may contact You through telephone, email, SMS, or any other means of communication for the purpose of:

-Ø Obtaining feedback in relation to Platform or our Services;
+- Obtaining feedback in relation to Platform or our Services;

-Ø Obtaining feedback in relation to any other User of the Platform;
+- Obtaining feedback in relation to any other User of the Platform;

-Ø Resolving any complaints, information, or queries by other Users regarding your Critical Content; or
+- Resolving any complaints, information, or queries by other Users regarding your Critical Content; or

-Ø For sending promotional and marketing messages.
+- For sending promotional and marketing messages.

 By submitting suggestions or other feedback regarding our Services or Platform to Jovian, You agree that Jovian can use and share such feedback for any purpose without compensation to You and Jovian is under no obligation to keep such feedback confidential.